marshallfWCCI/ReviewAPI/README.md

 POST
 /categories --> Create a new category
-/reviews --> Create a new review /reviews/{review_id}/tags --> Add a tag to an existing review
+/reviews --> Create a new review and return that review with the id field populated with the actual id.
+/reviews/{review_id}/tags --> Add a tag to an existing review

 PUT